Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 July 24 | New Moon | All Night

-brightest spotlight.
-Time to chase the Milky Way, hunt down the Dumbbell Nebula, and stare straight into cosmic time.
-Better fasten your safety belts, folks!
+You’re holding a deep-sky golden ticket.
+With the moon hidden, there’s no light pollution from the sky’s brightest spotlight.
+It is time to chase the Milky Way, track down the Dumbbell Nebula, and peer into cosmic time.
+Buckle your safety belts, folks!

 Milky Way Season Must-Captures: